dimsemenov/photoswipe-dynamic-caption-plugin/README.md

 **[> Plugin demo <](https://dimsemenov.github.io/photoswipe-dynamic-caption-plugin/)**

 The plugin can automatically position the text below or aside depending on the available space.
-For small to medium sized captions.
+For small to medium-sized captions.
 And only for images with the default `fit` scale mode.

 For accessibility, make sure that important captions are always available without PhotoSwipe  - either use an `alt` attribute on thumbnails or `aria-labelledby`.

-### Intiailization
+### Initialization

 The plugin has a single JS file `photoswipe-dynamic-caption-plugin.esm.js` (UMD version is in the `dist/` folder) and a single CSS file `photoswipe-dynamic-caption-plugin.css`.
-Include them directly or via with npm:
+Include them directly or via npm:

 ```
 npm i photoswipe-dynamic-caption-plugin --save